8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 };
 ```

-##### Lifecycle hooks
+##### Vue component lifecycle hooks

 Our lifecycle hooks execute at different moments in the Vue component's "life".
 For example, when it's `mounted` or `updated`.
 In our case, we'll only really care about when it's `created` and `beforeDestroy`.
-At those times, we'll want to either create chat subscriptions or close chat scriptions.
+At those times, we'll want to either create chat subscriptions or close chat subscriptions.
 The methods will work using the following code.

 ```js
 // imports ...